100 km offshore, southwest of Vancouver Island, British Columbia

 MSc.
 Oceanography,

-PSec Coordinator for Ocean Network Canada
+PSec Coordinator, Ocean Network Canada

 Wylee is a proud Métis oceanographer specializing in biogeochemical oceanography, with a focus on robotic profiling floats, trace metals, and phytoplankton dynamics in the ocean.
 As a Postsecondary Education Coordinator at Ocean Networks Canada, she helps bring real-world ocean data into university classrooms and communities.
 This project brings together her passions for ocean science, circus arts, and Indigenous cultures.